 It will be necessary for regulation of the Company Registry to be put on a statutory footing.
-This policy suggests that the most appropriate way of doing this would be for the current department to formally report (on a day-to-day basis) to the SHG corporate finance team, but in terms of regulatory oversight, into the Financial Services Regulatory Authority (FSRA), who would have responsibility for all Company Registry and administration work under a revision to the Financial Services Ordinance (which would create companies incorporation and administration as a new class of regulated business).
-The FSRA will then need to issue Directives and anti-money laundering handbooks to effectively regulate company incorporation and administration.
+This policy suggests that the most appropriate way of doing this would be for the current department to formally report (on a day-to-day basis) to the SHG Corporate Finance team/Treasury, but in terms of regulatory oversight, into the Financial Services Regulatory Authority (FSRA), who would have responsibility for all Company Registry and administration work under a revision to the Financial Services Ordinance (which would create companies incorporation and administration as a new class of regulated business).
+The FSRA will then issue Directives and anti-money laundering handbooks to effectively regulate company incorporation and administration.
 Further details of the legislation required are set out below.

-In terms of human resource, there will need to be recruitment for a senior financial services position to lead the department and an administrator, preferably with experience of accounts preparation or bookkeeping given the need to have 'four eyes' control over the companies' affairs and compliance with economic substance rules.
+In terms of human resource, there shall be a senior financial services position to lead the Company Registry and an administrator, preferably with experience of accounts preparation or bookkeeping given the need to have 'four eyes' control over the companies' affairs and compliance with economic substance rules.

-• Key issue 5: Enactment of legislative changes required to achieve the policy.
+Key issue 5: Enactment of legislative changes required to achieve the policy.